kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 _The Pillars of Reloadable Code_

-When we write code that hold to these three pillars, we will often find that not only do we end up with reloadable code, but our code often ends up being much more robust and maintainable as well.
+When we write code that holds to these three pillars, we will often find that not only do we end up with reloadable code, but our code often ends up being much more robust and maintainable as well.
 With that, we'll dig into each of these pillars and how to apply them to